 There is never a smell of urine or faeces where puppies eat, sleep and live.
 When they grow up, they learn to use outside areas imitating their mom.

-In this way, all dogs are conditioned to never use their dens as a bath.
 From two to four months of age, most puppies learn the concept of training for cage use and to do their needs outside quite easily, that is given, in part, by their biological clock.

 A positive factor that is already incorporated into the dog